3 min read

 What I like about this deal is the way it means you can always keep bang up-to-date with the software.
 That’s good for security and its good for staying compatible with everyone else.

 On the other hand, it’s also what the complaining customers don’t like.
-With the old way of buying software, customers could save money by skipping upgrades.
+With the old way of buying Adobe software, customers could save money by skipping upgrades.
 After all, many upgrades are not that necessary.
-Until Adobe offered a trial subscription of Creative Cloud, I was still using CS2 – that ancient version met my needs.
+Until Adobe offered me a trial subscription of Creative Cloud, I was still using CS2 – that ancient version met all my needs.
+I had no reason to pay for a newer version.

 The more you need the cheaper it gets